pguse/ics4u-go/notes/16 - interfaces/README.md

 # Interfaces

+## Key Ideas

+* How can we use interfaces found within a package?
+* Why would we want/need to use an interface?

+An **interface** in our daily lives is what we are presented with, on the surface, that allows us to interact with a machine or piece of technology.
+For example, your phone's interface consists of a touchscreen and icons.
+A modern TV has an interface that consists of a screen of icons and a remote.
+A radio in a car may have an interface that consists of physical dials.

+When we use an interface, we don't need to know how the object in question works under the surface.
+We only need to know **what the interface consists of** and **how to operate its parts**.

+In **Go**, an **interface within a package** just consists of **a set of method names**.
+If you create a new **type**, and provide it with methods of the same name as an interface, then a particular package knows how to deal with that new type.
+In the note below, you will read how the **Stringer** interface in the **fmt** package allows you to teach **Go** how to output your new type in the console with any method within the **fmt** package - e.g. **Print**, **Printf**, **Println**, **Sprintf**, etc.

 We will deal with this topic in a limited way this year.
 An **interface** is an **abstract type** that we are going to encounter in a couple examples.

 ## Example #1 - The Stringer Interface